rx-store/rx-store/apps/rx-store-website/docs/faq.md

     const [foo, setFoo] = useState(123)
     useEffect(() => {
         if(foo !== prevFoo) {
-            // reacts to changes in either foo or channelID }
+            // reacts to changes in foo only
+        }
         prevFoo.current = foo
     }, [foo])